 Yes.
 Federal law (under “ERISA”) protects the assets in a qualified retirement plan.
 This includes all 401(k), 403(b), and TSA accounts.

-Arizona law goes further by protecting the assets in an Individual Retirement Account (“IRA”) by statute.
+Arizona law goes further by protecting the assets in an Individual Retirement Arrangement (“IRA”) by statute.
 See A.R.S.
 33-1126(B).

 About the Author

 Thomas J. Bouman provides legal counsel in the areas of estate planning, estate settlement, and asset protection.
 He brings a highly systematic approach to the practice of law, which is critically important when wading through the complex, and often bizarre, legal requirements associated with estate and trust law.
 Mr. Bouman is author of the Arizona Estate Administration Answer Book and a prominent member of Wealth Counsel, LLC, the nation’s premiere organization of estate planning attorneys.